 A strong culture that evolves and grows with your company can make the difference between the success and failure of your organization.

-The culture add test helps you find candidates who share your organization’s core values, bring the behaviors that matter most for growing your team, and have a passion for the activities relating to the role.
+The culture add test helps you find candidates who share your organization’s core values and who bring the behaviors that matter most for growing your team.
 Focusing on the combination of these core elements will keep you from basing your evaluation on extraneous factors that can introduce bias and contribute to your company’s diversity, innovation, and overall success.

 Sign up for a free trial to use our culture add test in your candidate assessment, or schedule a demo to have someone on our team walk you through the process.